 A significant complication of most gastrostomy procedures is tube dislodgement.
 This highlights possibly the most desirable feature of the LJG, that tube dislodgement at any time post-operatively does not cause any complication and poses no significant risks to the patient.
 This benefit is not only theoretical; we see it in clinical practice.
 In Raakow et al[14], the authors had the gastrostomy tubes removed from the gastrostomy intermittently, beginning on postoperative days 10-14 without any complications related to removal or reinsertion.
 We saw this in our case of “Patient B” in the presented clinical case, where the patient himself removed the gastrostomy tube on postoperative days 11, 18, 48, and 61, with no concerning sequelae following bedside replacement.
 There may have been a need for reoperation, especially with the first two removals, had the procedure been any other gastrostomy than an LJG.
 Comparing the complication profile of the LJG to that of a PEG, Ritz et al[12] demonstrate that PEG has a complication rate up to 30% (minor) and 9% (major) with a 1%-2% mortality.
 This is further corroborated by Rahnemai-Azar et al[6] in a comprehensive literature review, which identifies 8 minor and 6 major complications associated with PEG.
 The dislodgement of the PEG tube is seen to occur in approximately 12.8% of patients, with management strategies including replacement or new PEG or surgical gastrostomy creation.
 Other major complications of PEG described that may be mitigated by the use of LJG include buried bumper syndrome, not using the classic PEG tube, and hollow viscus inadvertent injury, as direct visualization is possible[6].

 Comparing LJG to other surgical gastrostomies, data from the existing literature advocates a more benign complication profile as compared to the other surgical alternatives.
 Ritz et al[12] compared complications of open Witzel, Stamm, Kader, and Janeway gastrostomy.
 The OJG had a complication rate of 0%-25%, with a mortality rate of 0%-11%, favorable to that of the other open surgical alternatives with a collective complication rate of 13%-42% and a mortality rate of 10%-23%.
 These rates in OJG were then compared to those of LJG, with LJG having a 0%-6% complication rate and 0% mortality[20,21].
 For completion, laparoscopic Kader gastrostomy was also compared to the rates for LJG, with complication rates of 6%-9% and mortality rate of 0%-5%, illustrating the preferable results of the LJG.
 Raakow et al[14] further supplemented these results by noting that when the Janeway technique is applied, the risks of developing postoperative leakage are notably decreased (approximate 0%-1%) when compared to approximately 9% as seen in the other surgical gastrostomies[14].
-Abdel-Lah Mohammed et al[16] in a more recent study, compared the LJG directly to the OJG.
+Abdel-Lah et al[16] in a more recent study, compared the LJG directly to the OJG.
 However, no statistical differences were noted given the variety of the population and the lack of specific primary outcomes.
 This highlights the need for more studies to investigate these differences.

 LIMITATIONS